Power Bicycle

 Quiet

-4-stroke bicycle engine kits are also quieter than 2 stoke motors and have a deeper exhaust tone.
+4-stroke bicycle engine kits are also quieter than 2 stoke’s and have a deeper exhaust tone.
 Quieter engines are an advantage for hunting bikes and can be less offensive if you ride in the suburbs.

 Pull start

-Pull start motors are essential for many conversions (For example, if you are building a slider trike)
+A pull start system is essential for many conversions (For example, if you are building a slider trike)

 Disadvantages